origamimantis/musicmaker/README.txt

-lmao

 musicmaker.py is the main program.

 tested with python3.7.1

-add scales in scales.txt
+add custom scales in scales.txt